mexus/anime-mux/README.md

 - **Hybrid mode**: Add external tracks to files that already have embedded tracks
 - **Smart episode detection**: Automatically matches files by episode number
 - **No transcoding**: Uses FFmpeg stream-copy for fast, lossless processing
-- **Interactive selection**: Clear menus for choosing which tracks to include
+- **Interactive selection**: Checkbox UI with arrow keys and spacebar for track selection
 - **Preserves attachments**: Keeps fonts and other MKV attachments intact

 ## Installation